Barbecue murders: Marlene Olive

-Marlene Olive began serving her sentence at the Ventura School and was later allowed to serve part of her time living outside the school with a young woman who had been a juvenile services volunteer.
-A few weeks before Marlene Olive was due to be paroled, she escaped and fled to New York City where she worked as a prostitute.
+Olive began serving her sentence at the Ventura School and was later allowed to serve part of her time living outside the school with a young woman who had been a juvenile services volunteer.
+A few weeks before she was due to be paroled, she escaped and fled to New York City where she worked as a prostitute.
 She was eventually arrested and returned to California to finish her sentence, finally being released in 1980 when she was 21.

-After being released, she moved to the Los Angeles area, where she changed her name numerous times and was arrested at least seven different times over the next decade on forgery and drug-related charges, serving two one-year terms in jail.
+After being released, she moved to the Los Angeles area, where she changed her name numerous times and was arrested at least seven times over the next decade on forgery and drug-related charges, serving two one-year terms in jail.
 In 1986, she was one of 14 people arrested in Los Angeles for allegedly operating a large counterfeiting and forgery ring, of which she was thought to be the ringleader.
 She was subsequently convicted and sentenced to five years in prison.
 She served additional prison terms in California after a 1992 conviction for making a false financial statement, and a 1995 conviction for possessing a forged drivers' license.
-In 2003, in Kern County, California, she pleaded guilty to passing a fictitious check in Bakersfield and was sentenced to seven years in prison.
+In 2003 in Kern County, California, she pleaded guilty to passing a fictitious check in Bakersfield and was sentenced to seven years in prison.
 A 1992 Los Angeles Times article called her "the queen of the trashers" due to her alleged skills at committing forgery and fraud and creating false identities based on documents, such as voided checks, obtained from discarded garbage.
 Police said "they [had] rarely come across a street-level forger believed to be as prolific or as skilled as Olive."

-Marlene Olive saw Chuck Riley only once after they were arrested for murder, when she visited him in prison in 1981.
+Olive saw Riley only once after they were arrested for murder, when she visited him in prison in 1981.
 After the visit, Riley correctly predicted, "I'll never see her again."